yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 separately.
 Final warnings report reason-specific cluster/atom counts and the terminal joint-offset status breakdown.
 Convergence logs retain the percentile log-peak-height, log-width, and offset-to-peak-ratio changes.
-Maximum-iteration warnings instead report whether the best validated audit state or the legacy fallback was applied, the audit source and objective breakdown when available, and the offset distribution of the state actually applied.
+Maximum-iteration warnings instead report whether the best validated audit state or the applicable previous/current accepted-state fallback was applied, the audit source and objective breakdown when available, and the offset distribution of the state actually applied.

 At debug verbosity (`-v4`), every cluster that remains rejected after all candidate attempts emits an objective diagnostic after the normal progress or